Skip to main content

 Q: What does the date beside “Warning” and “Critical” mean?

-A: This date is an end-of-support date for that particular firmware version.
+A: This date is an End of Firmware Maintenance (EFM) date for that particular firmware version.
 Six months prior to this date, firmware will go into “Warning” status.
-Once the end-of-support date has passed, the firmware will go into "Critical" status.
+Once the EFM has passed, the firmware will go into "Critical" status.
 We highly recommend updating the firmware before it reaches "Critical" status.

 Q: What are the implications of running firmware marked with “Warning” and “Critical” status?